 - Understands and utilizes the Individuals with Disabilities Education Improvement Act (IDEIA) of 2004 as guidance for instruction

-- Understands and ensures compliance with Individual Education Program (IEP) for each caseload student
+- Understands and ensures compliance with the Individual Education Program (IEP) for each caseload student

-- Has ability to differentiate instructional methods and resources in each area taught
+- Has the ability to differentiate instructional methods and resources in each area taught

 - Uses hands-on kinesthetic instruction, and motivates and encourages students